w3f-grants-archive/materials/tutorials/DemoTutorial.md

 ## Demo
 The scripts to run a complete demo of Apron Network are included in `apron-deployer`.

 With all previous steps finished and the containers running, you can start the demo now.
+Please start the following demo scripts with three terminals.

 ```
 cd apron-deployer